Search the Health Library

 Find Research Faculty

 Enter the last name, specialty or keyword for your search below.

 The Johns Hopkins Melanoma Program offers a broad range of expertise in using medications to manage melanoma at all stages.
 In addition to offering standard therapies, our Melanoma Program specialists collaborate with other Johns Hopkins scientists, national cooperative groups and the National Cancer Institute in developing and conducting studies of experimental therapies.
 Read more about this work in our Research section and our Clinical Trials section.

-For patients who have had surgery and have no evidence of residual melanoma, but are at significant risk for relapse, (generally include Stages II and III, options include careful observation, standard high-dose interferon and experimental therapies.
+Some patients who have had melanoma removed by surgery have no evidence of residual disease, but are at significant risk for relapse.
+For these patients, options include careful observation, or treatment with interferon or experimental therapies.

 Treatments for Advanced Melanoma

 Patients with melanoma that cannot be removed by surgery (stage IV, some stage III) have a variety of treatment options available.
 These treatments fall into 3 broad categories: immunotherapy, targeted therapy and chemotherapy.

 Immunotherapies are drugs that activate the body’s immune system to fight cancer.
 Each of the treatments listed below is administered by our team of experts to ensure safety and maximum efficacy.